BeLacy87/interactive-visualisation-project/README.md

-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

 This project was the development of an interactive dashboard.
+Github page found at:
 -html
 -css
 -js